emmapa/proximity_kit/PK_MUV/README.md

 When the kit is operating and it has not been triggered by any tag, it will stay in operation mode.

 #### Start-up routine
-When the kit is powered-on or reset, it will go through a sequence of test to verify that the kit can properly operate.
+When the kit is powered-on or reseted, it runs a sequence of test to verify that the proper functionality.
-It will connect to the local WiFi, it will verify the connection with the server and it will send a start-up message.
+It will connect to the local WiFi, it will verify the connection with the server MUV and it will send a start-up message.
 If the execution of the start-up routine is successful the Config Led blinks green light.

 #### Tag Routine
 When the reader get a Tag_MUV, the Tag Led blinks three times, meaning: